TomHarte/AndroidTODOList/README.md

 Android TODO List
 =================

 This is an application for maintaining a TODO list.
-It was extended from the project supplied to us more or less in copy and paste form during the two-hour CodePath session.
+It has been heavily extended from the project supplied to us more or less in copy and paste form during the two-hour CodePath session.
+Extensions include:

+* switched to SQLite for persistent storage;
+* factored out TODO items and the item list into separate model classes;
+* added a Date to TODO items;
+* created a custom layout for list view cells, which displays both the TODO's title and the relevant date, appropriately localised as per the user's selected calendar and time zone;
+* added editing of the date (both day/month/year and hour/minute).

 Time spent: 4 hours plus two-hour session